SkretasLab/ProteoSeeker/README.md

 # 1. Overview
 ## 1.1 Field of utilization
 <p align="justify">ProteoSeeker is a feature-rich metagenomic analysis tool for accessible and comprehensive metagenomic exploration.
 It allows for the identification of novel proteins originating from metagenomes.
-These proteins may be part of specified protein families or/and may be subjected to a taxonomy analysis.</p>
+These proteins may be part of specified protein families or/and may be subjected to a taxonomic analysis.</p>

 ![ProteoSeeker Overview](images/Figure_1.png)